Activities and achievements of The King's English Society

 5. Independent Publications: education and information

-Since 1978, the QES has published the magazine Quest several times a year, now quarterly.
+Since 1978, the Society has published the magazine Quest several times a year, now quarterly.
 Its articles range from the academic and instructive to the humorous, with discussions of many aspects of our language.

-Books published by the QES include those on our national surveys, conference proceedings, a punctuation guide, and a book of extracts from Quest.
+Books published by the Society include those on our national surveys, conference proceedings, a punctuation guide, and a book of extracts from Quest.
 Our members and patrons have written more than 50 books relating to the English language, which are listed on our website.

 The Future

-The Queen’s English Society is a registered charity (no. 272901).
+The King’s English Society is a registered charity (no. 272901).
 We depend on our modest membership fees and legacies such as the magnificent bequest from former member, Cathryn Nicoll, to fund our activities.
 Projects include the planned survey on English standards the results of which will enable us to make qualitative and quantitative representation to government, making awards, publicity, and supporting organisations with similar aims.